VictoriaShalabaeva/Accardo-Lab/README.md

 ### Bugs

-  - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have a "strange" feature in Microsoft Edge browser.
-When the slides are scrolling it is accompanied by a slight trembling of the slides.
+  - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have a "strange" feature in Microsoft Edge and Mozilla Firefox browsers.
+When the slides are scrolling it is accompanied by a slight trembling of the slides (hardly noticeable in Mozilla Firefox, more evident in Microsoft Edge).

   - During the development process, the particular difficulty was met with: